-The Company's activities expose it to a variety of financial risks: credit risk and liquidity risk.
+The Company's activities expose it to liquidity risk.

 The Company does not have a formal risk management policy programme.
-Instead the susceptibility of the Company to financial risks such as credit risk and liquidity risk is monitored as part of its daily management of the business.
+Instead the susceptibility of the Company to financial risks such as liquidity risk is monitored as part of its daily management of the business.